lizmat/rak/README.md

   * :silently - absorb any output done by the matcher

-### 4. Create logic for contextualizing
+### 4. Create logic for running

-Take the logic of the `Callable` of step 3 and create a `Callable` that will produce the items found and their possible context.
-If no specific context setting is found, then it will just use the `Callable` of step 3.
+Take the matcher logic of the `Callable` of step 3 and create a runner `Callable` that will produce the items found and their possible context (such as extra lines before or after).
+Assuming no context, the runner changes a return value of `False` from the matcher into `Empty`, a return value of `True` in the original line, and passes through any other value.

+Matching lines are `PairMatched` objects, and lines that have been added because of context are `PairContext` objects.

 Related named arguments are (in alphabetical order):